Adeniyii/weddit/scratchmen.md

 - Working with cors, and allowing specific client origins to include credentials in their request to our apollo server
   - Pretty easy fix, just specify an array of allowed origins, and set `credentials: true` on the cors property of the apolloserver middleware config

+- When dealing with hydration errors in NextJS, before trying convoluted methods with useEffects etc, first try to match the initial UI coming from the server with the UI that gets rendered once the page is loaded.
+The first instinct is always to tinker with what the UI is displaying after rendering, but more often than not, the easiest fix is to change the base state of the UI coming from the server, to match the UI displayed when the page first renders.
+If all fails, then the final fix can be to use a useEffect to execute the UI-changing action.

 ```ts
 // config to get cookie to be sent in the graphl playground